mik3y/django-db-multitenant/README.rst

 Management Commands
 -------------------

-In order to use management commands (like syncdb) with the correct tenant, inject this little hack in your settings:
+In order to use management commands (like `migrate`) with the correct tenant, inject this little hack at the end of your `settings.py`:

 .. code:: python